John Demjanjuk: Trial in Germany

 On 3 July 2009, prosecutors deemed Demjanjuk fit to stand trial.
 On 13 July 2009, prosecutors charged him with 27,900 counts of accessory to murder for his time as a guard at Sobibor.
-Demjanjuk was tried without any connection to a concrete act of murder or cruelty, but rather on the theory that as a guard at Sobibor he was per se guilty of murder, a novelty in the German justice system that was seen as risky for the prosecution.
+Demjanjuk was tried without any connection to a concrete act of murder or cruelty but rather on the theory that as a guard at Sobibor he was per se guilty of murder, a novelty in the German justice system that was seen as risky for the prosecution.
 Some 35 plaintiffs were admitted to file in the case, including four survivors of the Sobibor concentration camp and 26 relatives of victims.
 The indictment made almost no mention of Demjanjuk's service at Majdanek or Flossenbürg, as these were not extermination camps.

-Demjanjuk was represented by German attorney Ulrich Busch and Günther Maul.
-The defense argued that Demjanjuk had never been a guard, but that if he had been that he had had no choice in the matter.
-Busch would also allege that the German justice system was prejudiced against his client, and that the entire trial was therefore illegitimate.
+Demjanjuk was represented by German attorneys Ulrich Busch and Günther Maul.
+The defense argued that Demjanjuk had never been a guard but that, had he been one, he would have had no choice in the matter.
+Busch alleged that the German justice system was prejudiced against his client, and that the entire trial was therefore illegitimate.
 Busch also alleged that the trial violated the principle of double jeopardy due to the previous trial in Israel.

-Doctors restricted the time Demjanjuk could be tried in court each day to two sessions of 90 minutes each, according to Munich State Prosecutor Anton Winkler.
+According to Munich state prosecutor Anton Winkler, doctors restricted the time Demjanjuk could be tried in court each day to two sessions of 90 minutes each.
 On 30 November 2009, Demjanjuk's trial, expected to last for several months, began in Munich.
 Demjanjuk arrived in the courtroom in a wheelchair pushed by a German police officer.
 Because of the long pauses between trial dates and cancellations caused by the alleged health problems of the defendant and his defense attorney Busch's use of many legal motions, the trial eventually stretched to eighteen months.